Player's Review, 8/24/07:

 as the instrument gets played more, ‘opens up’ and the tone

 Timbre/Tone: If the overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
+It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It's this 'quality of personality' I believe most folks refer to when they speak generally about a guitar's 'tone,' and this is a subjective area I find difficult to discuss at all without the heavy use of metaphor.
 The tone

 is, of course, immature, but already I hear a quality in it that I might